renerocksai/aercbook/README.md

 ```

 This will produce `aercbook` in the `./zig-out/bin/` directory.
 From there, copy
-it to a directory in your PATH, e.g. in my case `~/bin`.
+it to a directory in your PATH, e.g. in my case: `~/bin`.

 ## Tested with